Sweden Visa and Passport Requirements

 Nordic nationals: No restrictions, although travel providers will still require you to produce a valid identification.

-Non-EU nationals: You must have a valid passport issued within the past ten years and with at least six months left is required, along with a return ticket and sufficient funds for the length of stay.
+Non-EU nationals: You must have a valid passport issued within the past ten years and with a validity of at least three months left is required, along with a return ticket and sufficient funds for the length of stay.

 Beware that EU members such as Bulgaria, Croatia, Cyprus, Ireland and Romania are not part of the Schengen area, so a passport or ID card is required if travelling to/from these countries.